 Scenario when IGST will need to be paid

-Section 7 of the GST Act defines, that a “supply” becomes taxable in India when goods enter the territory of India. just In case, the goods or products reach the domestic frontiers of India, after which the agreement with a seller concludes since the goods enter the borders.
+Section 7 of the GST Act defines, a “supply” becomes taxable in India when goods enter the territory of India. just In case, the goods or products reach the domestic frontiers of India, after which the agreement with a seller concludes since the goods enter the borders.
 This supply becomes taxable, and [IGST] goods and service tax will have payment.
 Moreover, if the high sea sales conclude by an intermediary in India with a last or final buyer who is also in India, the final buyer would be liable to pay IGST.

 The final or last buyer must have all important documents evidencing high sea sales.
-They’re the original import invoice, the high sea sales agreement, and the new invoice. bill of lading, Bill of entry (required for customs clearance after the goods or products have reached India), certificate of origin, etc.
+They’re the original import invoice, the high sea sales agreement, the new invoice. bill of lading, Bill of entry (required for customs clearance after the goods or products have reached India), certificate of origin, etc.

 The availing input tax credit of IGST paid